fleblay/42-Philosophers/README.md

 		(synchronization with mutexes for mandatory part, mutexes AND semaphores for the bonus part)
 	</li>
 	<li>
 		They must avoid at all cost being in a dead-end situation (deadlock).
-For example, if there are only 2 philosophers and each of them grabs a fork, they will be locked in a situation where each of them tries to grab a 2nd fork to eat.
+For example, if there are only 2 philosophers and each of them grabs a fork, they will be locked in a situation where each one of them tries to grab a 2nd fork to eat.
 After some time, both of them will die.
 	</li>
 </ul>